yrqoeuqo123/ACEBench/docs/evaluation/tool-calling.md

 !!!note
-    To evaluate individual task types of `acebench`, such as `inference_memory`, use `benchmarks=acebench.inference_memory`.
+    To evaluate individual categories of `acebench`, such as `normal`, use `benchmarks=acebench.normal`.

 !!!note
     Currently, ns summarize_results does not support benchmarks with custom aggregation requirements like ACEBench.
-To handle this, the evaluation pipeline automatically launches a dependent job that processes the individual task type scores using [our scoring script](https://github.com/NVIDIA-NeMo/Skills/blob/main/nemo_skills/dataset/acebench/acebench_score.py).
+To handle this, the evaluation pipeline automatically launches a dependent job that processes the individual category scores using [our scoring script](https://github.com/NVIDIA-NeMo/Skills/blob/main/nemo_skills/dataset/acebench/acebench_score.py).